ingkle-oss/cloud-internship/README.md

 - Library and Functions
   * delta-spark
    ```
-   from pyspark.sql import SparkSession
-   from pyspark.context import SparkContext
-   from delta import *

    ...
    df = spark.read.format("delta").load('s3a://delta/test')
-   def f(row):
-       pass
-   df.foreach(f) # reading data one by one
+   df.foreach(f) # reading data one by one, f is a function doing nothing
    ```

   * delta-standalone (Java)